 - Step 2: The application shall be submitted to the World Intellectual Property Organization (WIPO), which conducts formality examination and conducts publications on the official website.

 - Step 3: The application is transferred to IP Vietnam to carry out substantive examination.

 Upon meeting the formal requirements as notified by the International Office, the trademark application will be processed by IP Vietnam and conclusion on the possibility of trademark protection would be provided within 12 months from the date of notification by the International Office.

 In case the international trademark meets the required conditions, IP Vietnam will decide to approve the protection of the international registration mark and send it to the International Office for statement of approval for international trademark registration in Vietnam.

 In case a trademark does not meet the conditions or is flawed, IP Vietnam will issue a notice of temporary refusal to grant a protection title and send it to the International Office.
 After this, the foreign applicants can authorize an industrial property representative to continue correcting the shortcomings or raise an objection to the refusal to grant protection title.

 4. Maintaining the validity of the protection title

 A trademark registration certificate issued to an applicant is valid for ten (10) years and can be renewed unlimited times, each time for ten (10) years.

 Thus, in the Vietnamese market, for a trademark to be protected, the implementation of registration procedures at IP Vietnam should be prioritized.
-In addition, the time taken to complete 01 trademark application at IP Viet Nam may be longer than prescribed.
+In addition, the time taken to complete 1 trademark application at IP Viet Nam may be longer than specified.
 Depending on the actual situation and business plan of the applicant, appropriate options will be selected to establish trademark ownership as quickly as possible.
-At the same time, the maintenance of the validity of protection title(s) should also be taken care of and complied with in accordance with the Vietnamese laws.
+At the same time, the maintenance of the validity of protection title(s) should also be taken care of whilst following the Vietnamese laws.